Great value, strong performance and winner of the Parkers 2019 pickup award

 - Auto only has five speeds

-A facelifted version of this Mitsubishi L200 is due to go on sale in the UK in late summer 2019 - more details below.
+A heavily facelifted version of this Mitsubishi L200 is due to go on sale in the UK in autumn 2019, and will be known as the Series 6 - more details below.

 Mitsubishi L200 trim levels